(Updated May 6, 2022)

-- All visitors must either prove they’ve received full COVID-19 vaccination (2 doses of the Pfizer or Moderna vaccine or 1 dose of the Johnson & Johnson vaccine) OR test negative for COVID-19 either by providing proof of test results administered off campus within 72 hours prior to visitation or by receiving a rapid test upon arrival (administered by a nurse on campus).
-Results will be valid for 7 days following the test date.
+- All visitors must prove they’ve received full COVID-19 vaccination (2 doses of the Pfizer or Moderna vaccine or 1 dose of the Johnson & Johnson vaccine).

-- Visitors must sign in at one of the kiosks located near the front desk, during which, they will be screened for COVID symptoms, receive a digital temperature check, and confirm full vaccination, up-to-date negative COVID test or the need for a rapid test.
+- Visitors must sign in at one of the kiosks located near the front desk, during which, they will be screened for COVID symptoms, receive a digital temperature check, and confirm full vaccination.

 - Visitors are required to wear a surgical mask.
 This type of mask will be provided to visitors who are unable to bring their own.

-- Group activities have resumed for independent and assisted living residents with capacity limits, masks, and social distancing.
+- Group activities for independent and assisted living residents have capacity limits and a mask and social distancing requirement.

-- Abe’s Garden Community Group has resumed in-person meetings in the 3rd floor community room.
-Participants are required to be fully vaccinated.
+- Abe’s Garden Community Group and Abe's Garden Club members are required to be fully vaccinated.

 If you have questions or need anything, please contact Beverly Theis, LCSW, at email@example.com or 615-997-3038.